benchmarko/CPCBasic/README.md

 - Incomplete type checking
 - Variables typed with *DEFINT*, *DEFREAL* or *DEFSTR* are different from those with type extension:
   `defint a: a=1: a%=2: ?a,a%`
+- Array access: Array indices are not rounded, and there is no range check.
 - *ON ERROR GOTO* and *RESUME* without line number do not fully work because this would require to single step every instruction
 - Resulting JavaScript looks ugly because there is no *GOTO* in JavaScript.
 Control structures need to be converted to *GOTO* because for some commands and events it is necessary to jump out of a block
 - Interpreted CPC BASIC may contain lines of arbitrary content if they are not executed, e.g. comments without marking them as comments.
 The CPCBasic compiler does not allow this.